• 289-GET-ZOLD (289-438-9653)

 Best For Private school families, country-estate buyers, custom rebuilders

-What to consider: If you've been waiting for the Aurora luxury market to give you a real opening, this is the neighbourhood where it's happening right now.
-94% sale-to-list and 59 days on market is the clearest buyer 's-market signal in Aurora.
-That said, five sales in a quarter is thin, and a single transaction moves the numbers.
+What to consider: The window that was wide open in late 2025 is narrowing: sale-to-list recovered from 94% to 96% in Q1, and the few listings that surfaced were absorbed at an 83% rate.
+Homes still take their time here — 59 days on market is the slowest in Aurora — so patient buyers keep some leverage on individual properties.
+That said, six sales in a quarter is thin, and a single transaction moves the numbers.
 Don't extrapolate too much from the headline data without looking at the specific recent comparables on the street you're targeting.
 The other thing to budget for is renovation costs.
 Most homes here are now 30 to 50 years old.
 Even well-maintained ones will want kitchen, bath and mechanical updates, and at this price tier, those numbers add up quickly.

 Inside Tip: St. Andrew's College is the underlying value driver for non-local buyers in this neighbourhood.
 If you're considering the school for your sons, proximity to the neighbourhood is genuinely useful for daily logistics in a way that doesn't apply to most private schools.
 Talk to current parents about which streets work best for the school commute and which ones the boarders' families prefer when they buy locally.